Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 Fish: Halibut is a lean muscle-building source with 23 grams of protein and only 2 grams of fat per 3 ounces .
 Yellowfin Tuna is another high-quality, easily digested option providing 25 grams of protein per 3 ounces
 Steak: Leaner cuts like round and loin provide a high protein-to-calorie ratio, offering about 23 grams of protein per 3 ounces
+Peanut Butter: Provides 8 grams of protein per 2 tablespoons; powdered versions are available for those looking to reduce fat intake